An ideal client is a person or a company whose needs and wants are met by the products and services your company is offering.

 In our previous two steps, we discussed the importance of understanding your business (purpose) and your clients (needs).
 Having a firm grasp of who your business and clients are will help establish effective strategies for your company.

 This brings us to a very important component of targeted marketing strategy: The Client’s Profile.
+So much money is wasted on poor marketing stories.

 The information you’ve gained from the first two steps will help you create an accurate profile of your client.
 The profile will become the basis of your business development framework.

-It will be used as the main reference point for determining your operational processes, pricing points, marketing strategies and customer support channels among others.
+It will be used as the main reference point for determining your operational processes, pricing points, marketing strategies, and customer support channels, among others.

-- Start Out With a Small Group
+Step 1: Start Out With a Small Group

 - Scale the group down further by identifying the clients that have been with you the longest.
+These are the best clients.

 - Make sure the clients in the group pay you on time and have no delinquent accounts.

-- Engage Your Clients
+Step 2: Engage Your Clients

 - Invite them for a meeting.